Greenline Partners LLC Has $6.88 Million Holdings in UnitedHealth Group Incorporated (NYSE:UNH)

-Greenline Partners LLC increased its position in UnitedHealth Group Incorporated (NYSE:UNH) by 807.9% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 19,611 shares of the healthcare conglomerate’s stock after purchasing an additional 17,451 shares during the quarter.
-UnitedHealth Group makes up 1.6% of Greenline Partners LLC’s holdings, making the stock its 13th largest position.
-Greenline Partners LLC’s holdings in UnitedHealth Group were worth $6,877,000 at the end of the most recent reporting period.
+Greenline Partners LLC grew its holdings in shares of UnitedHealth Group Incorporated (NYSE:UNH) by 807.9% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 19,611 shares of the healthcare conglomerate’s stock after purchasing an additional 17,451 shares during the period.
+UnitedHealth Group comprises 1.6% of Greenline Partners LLC’s holdings, making the stock its 13th largest holding.
+Greenline Partners LLC’s holdings in UnitedHealth Group were worth $6,877,000 as of its most recent SEC filing.

+In other news, Director Richard T. Burke sold 4,000 shares of the company’s stock in a transaction dated Monday, March 15th.
+The shares were sold at an average price of $353.32, for a total value of $1,413,280.00.
+Following the sale, the director now directly owns 153,953 shares of the company’s stock, valued at approximately $54,394,673.96.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Marianne D. Short sold 9,993 shares of the company’s stock in a transaction dated Tuesday, January 5th.
+The stock was sold at an average price of $348.69, for a total transaction of $3,484,459.17.
+Insiders sold a total of 29,293 shares of company stock worth $10,146,221 over the last ninety days.
+Insiders own 0.80% of the company’s stock.

+UnitedHealth Group (NYSE:UNH) last posted its quarterly earnings results on Tuesday, January 19th.
+The healthcare conglomerate reported $2.52 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.39 by $0.13.
+UnitedHealth Group had a net margin of 6.62% and a return on equity of 27.53%.
+The company had revenue of $65.47 billion for the quarter, compared to analyst estimates of $64.98 billion.
+During the same quarter in the previous year, the firm posted $3.90 earnings per share.
+The company’s quarterly revenue was up 7.5% compared to the same quarter last year.
+On average, equities research analysts predict that UnitedHealth Group Incorporated will post 16.75 earnings per share for the current fiscal year.

 The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 23rd.
-Investors of record on Monday, March 15th will be issued a dividend of $1.25 per share.
-The ex-dividend date of this dividend is Friday, March 12th.
-This represents a $5.00 dividend on an annualized basis and a yield of 1.37%.
-UnitedHealth Group’s payout ratio is 33.09%.
+Shareholders of record on Monday, March 15th will be issued a $1.25 dividend.
+The ex-dividend date is Friday, March 12th.
+This represents a $5.00 annualized dividend and a yield of 1.37%.
+UnitedHealth Group’s dividend payout ratio (DPR) is presently 33.09%.

-Several equities analysts recently commented on UNH shares.
-Bank of America reaffirmed a “buy” rating and set a $415.00 price objective on shares of UnitedHealth Group in a research note on Thursday, January 21st.
-JPMorgan Chase & Co. boosted their price target on shares of UnitedHealth Group from $360.00 to $430.00 in a research note on Wednesday, December 2nd.
-Truist upped their price target on shares of UnitedHealth Group from $400.00 to $420.00 in a report on Tuesday, January 5th.
-Morgan Stanley upped their target price on shares of UnitedHealth Group from $371.00 to $454.00 and gave the stock an “overweight” rating in a research report on Wednesday, December 2nd.
-Finally, BMO Capital Markets upped their target price on shares of UnitedHealth Group from $385.00 to $395.00 and gave the stock a “market perform” rating in a research report on Wednesday, December 2nd.
-They noted that the move was a valuation call.
-Five investment analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and a consensus price target of $387.82.
+Several equities analysts have recently issued reports on the stock.
+JPMorgan Chase & Co. raised their price target on shares of UnitedHealth Group from $360.00 to $430.00 in a research note on Wednesday, December 2nd.
+Cantor Fitzgerald lifted their target price on shares of UnitedHealth Group from $360.00 to $375.00 and gave the stock an “overweight” rating in a research note on Wednesday, December 2nd.
+SVB Leerink lifted their target price on shares of UnitedHealth Group from $378.00 to $390.00 and gave the stock an “outperform” rating in a research note on Monday, December 14th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of UnitedHealth Group from $404.00 to $409.00 and gave the stock a “buy” rating in a report on Thursday, January 21st.
+Finally, Morgan Stanley lifted their price objective on shares of UnitedHealth Group from $371.00 to $454.00 and gave the company an “overweight” rating in a report on Wednesday, December 2nd.
+Five investment analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has issued a strong buy rating to the company.
+The company presently has a consensus rating of “Buy” and an average target price of $387.82.

-In related news, EVP Marianne D. Short sold 9,993 shares of UnitedHealth Group stock in a transaction dated Tuesday, January 5th.
-The shares were sold at an average price of $348.69, for a total transaction of $3,484,459.17.
-Also, CAO Thomas E. Roos sold 619 shares of UnitedHealth Group stock in a transaction dated Tuesday, February 9th.
-The shares were sold at an average price of $323.90, for a total transaction of $200,494.10.
-Following the sale, the chief accounting officer now owns 31,908 shares of the company’s stock, valued at approximately $10,335,001.20.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 29,293 shares of company stock valued at $10,146,221 in the last quarter.
-0.80% of the stock is currently owned by company insiders.

 UnitedHealth Group Incorporated operates as a diversified health care company in the United States.
 It operates through four segments: UnitedHealthcare, OptumHealth, OptumInsight, and OptumRx.
 The UnitedHealthcare segment offers consumer-oriented health benefit plans and services for national employers, public sector employers, mid-sized employers, small businesses, and individuals; health and well-being services to individuals age 50 and older, addressing their needs for preventive and acute health care services, as well as services dealing with chronic disease and other specialized issues for older individuals; Medicaid plans, Children's Health Insurance Program, and health care programs; medical and dental benefits; and health care delivery.